okfnepal/wikiboard-covid19/README.md

-# wikiboard-covid19
+# Wikiboard-COVID19
-A collection of deliverable and resource developed for WikiBoard project
+A collection of deliverables and resources developed for WikiBoard project

 # Guidelines & Resources
 - National Testing Guidelines for COVID-19